AnggaR96s/Reforestation/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## I used to be addicted to the hokey pokey, but I turned myself around.